maierfelix/maierfelix.github.io/aboutme.md

 I'm Felix Maier and currently live in Tübingen, Germany.

-I'm a hobby developer, but sometimes do freelancing for programming projects.
-In my free time, I enjoy drawing, making music and do throat singing.

-People who know me remember me as the child/teenager, who always wanted to create a own Pokemon Game.
+People who know me, remember me as the child/teenager, who always wanted to create a own Pokemon Game.
 Up to today, that's mostly the reason why I do programming.

 ## Links